lockieRichter/lockieRichter/README.md

 - 👋 Hi, I’m @lockieRichter
-- 👀 I’m interested in clean coding and problem solving using code.
+- 👀 I’m interested in clean coding and problem solving using code
-- 🌱 I’m currently learning Dart, Go and Ruby
+- 🌱 I’m currently enjoying working in Dart and Go
-- 💞️ I’m looking to collaborate on anything interesting really.
+- 💞️ I’m looking to collaborate on anything interesting really
 - 📫 How to reach me - richter.lockie@gmail.com

 <!---